ramlaxman/Tech-Writer-Portfolio/Blog and Articles/Memory Mapping in Linux operating system.md

-Memory levels in Linux operating system
+# Memory Mapping in Linux operating system

 Definitions

 High Memory: Memory for which logical addresses do not exist because it is beyond address range set aside for kernel virtual addresses.
 Low Memory: Memory for which logical addresses exist in kernel space.
 On almost every system you’ll likely encounter, all memory is low memory.